bangbangcon/west/content/Venue.md

 3,800ft of elevation gain.
 (If you try this, or have a better route, [let us know](mailto:bangbangcon.west@gmail.com)!)

+### Parking at UCSC
+Please park at [Core West Parking Structure](https://www.maps.ucsc.edu/content/directions-core-west-parking-structure) if you drive to the campus.
+Parking is free on the weekends.

 ### From Santa Cruz city center to Jack Baskin Auditorium without a car
 Santa Cruz Metro offers several bus lines within the city; a few of them will get you to the auditorium from the city center.
 Please consult the [Santa Cruz